MSSRPRAD/aoc-2020/README.md

 ## Solutions in Rust

 ### NOTE:
-Honestly my solutions as of aren't good and are definitely not the 'Rust Way'.
+Honestly my solutions as of now aren't good and are definitely not the 'Rust Way'.
 Someday I will fix this.